numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

 - a wild watermelon patch had cropped up outside the village
   - the villagers, who had never seen a watermelon before, happened across the watermelon patch
-  - they grew fearful of the waterlmelons and threw stones at it
+  - they grew fearful of the waterlmelons and threw stones at it, thinking it was the demon

 - the fakir, who knew what a watermelon was, decided to resolve their confusion
   - while the villagers were throwing stones at the watermelon patch, the fakir approched them and stopped them